When aCustomer Presents an ID Whose Physical Description Does Not Match the Holder

 -

-Record the Outcome - Log the verification result in the system, noting whether the transaction was approved, denied, or pending further review Not complicated — just consistent..
+Record the Outcome - Log the verification result in the system, noting whether the transaction was approved, denied, or pending further review And that's really what it comes down to..

 Practical Tips for Front‑Line Employees